tyson-swetnam/bighorns/atmo/README.md

 # CyVerse Atmosphere

-Creating VMs on Atmosphere is easy
+Creating VMs on Atmosphere is `ez`

 Select a featured image with Ubuntu 16